Before asking for an AccessNI check

 Disputing information on a disclosure certificate

-If you believe information is inaccurate on a disclosure certificate, you can find out more information about disputing the certificate at the link below.
+If you think information is inaccurate on your disclosure certificate, you can raise a dispute: